cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

     * The size of branches decreased by one, as the last branch doesn't end with a jump but immediately continues with the next instruction.
     * One execution step is saved when using the last branch of the table.
 The last branch is used for the last element of the array, and in the case of folded even-sized arrays, for one additional element.
 This saving is considered by the optimizer but not shown in the table.

-### Optimization process
+### Optimization progression

 The compiler initially chooses array implementations to take the least amount of space possible.
 The initial implementations are always non-inlined.
 The specific implementation depends on the capabilities of the target processor:

 1. Folded compact, if the `select` instruction is available (target `8.1` or higher).
-Compact array implementations can always be folded.
 2. Compact, if indirect access is possible (target `8.0` or higher).
 3. Regular.

+For constant arrays, regular tables are initially used (folded when the `select` instruction is available).

 This table sums up the execution times of different array implementations: